1. If Billy leaves the LA Zoo, where will he go and why is it better?

 NO, the breeding programs at zoos are not successful.

 Female elephants have a 15 to 16-week-long ovarian cycle.
 In zoos, however, female elephants of reproductive age often experience truncated ovarian cycles or, in extreme cases, stop experiencing ovarian cycles altogether.
 This phenomenon is called "flatlining" and is well document in AZA-accredited facilities.

-In contrast, elephants in the wild have NO DIFFICULTY procreating.
+Elephants in the wild have NO DIFFICULTY procreating.